syedimad-ds/Plant-Disease-Scanner/README.md

 * **Lighting Conditions:** Harsh shadows, glare from the sun, or poor smartphone camera quality can alter the pixel arrays enough to cause misclassification.

 **Future Improvements:** To make this production-ready for commercial farming, the architecture should be upgraded from an Image Classifier to an Object Detection model (like YOLOv8) or an Image Segmentation model (like Mask R-CNN).
 This would allow the AI to draw bounding boxes exactly around the diseased spots on a leaf, ignoring background noise entirely.

+### ⚠️ Real-World Deployment & Data Bias Analysis
+While this Convolutional Neural Network (CNN) achieved an impressive **94%+ validation accuracy** during training, deploying it to a live web environment revealed a classic example of **data distribution shift** and environmental bias.

+* **The PlantVillage Bias:** The model was trained heavily on the PlantVillage dataset, which primarily features isolated leaves photographed on flat, solid-colored backgrounds (lab conditions).
+* **The Real-World Failure:** When users upload photos of leaves taken in their natural environment (e.g., with dirt, grass, hands, or shadows in the background), the model's confidence plummets.
+Instead of recognizing the disease, the model recognizes the *absence of the lab background* and incorrectly defaults to inaccurate predictions.

+#### 🛠️ Current Mitigations & Future Roadmap
+To handle this data drift in production, I implemented a **Confidence Guardrail** within the Streamlit application.
+The app intercepts the model's output matrix and strictly rejects any prediction with a confidence score below 80%, prompting the user to isolate the leaf against a plain background.

+**Future Iterations will include:**
+1. **Background Removal Pipeline:** Integrating `rembg` to automatically strip environmental noise and substitute a solid background before the image tensor reaches the model.
+2. **Object Detection (YOLO):** Training a preliminary bounding-box model to crop strictly to the leaf's coordinates, entirely bypassing the background data shift.